Skip to main content

 Equitable access to clean energy for the prevention of non-communicable disease

-Globally 3 billion people rely on polluting solid fuels (wood, charcoal) or kerosene for cooking and heating their homes.
-Exposure to household air pollution (HAP) from burning these fuels is associated with an increased risk of pneumonia in children under 5 years, respiratory and cardiovascular diseases in adults and adverse pregnancy outcomes.
-Dissemination of our research through public and ministerial engagement and national media has facilitated transition from reliance on polluting solid fuels to LPG through evidence-based policy and heightened population awareness.
+Exposure to household air pollution (HAP) from burning solid fuels is associated with an increased risk of pneumonia in children under 5 years, respiratory and cardiovascular diseases in adults and adverse pregnancy outcomes.
+Our research has facilitated transition from reliance on polluting solid fuels to LPG through evidence-based policy and heightened population awareness.

 Food Policies and Disease Prevention – the IMPACT model